(versão em português aqui)

 Shiraishi was an assistant for Koji Wakamatsu at his late life and here uses him as an opening for a look at Japanese counterculture in the late 60s, early 70s.
-I have my doubts with a movie that gives na entire bloc of action to the shooting of PLFP/Red Army – Declaration of War can bem ade by someone who doesn’t share Wakamatsu’s radical worldview, but the immersion that Shiraishi proposes has a lot of force and the movie also has a lot to say about the compromises women make to move around sexist places like filmmaking.
+I have my doubts if a movie that gives an entire bloc of action to the shooting of PLFP/Red Army – Declaration of War can be made by someone who doesn’t share Wakamatsu’s radical worldview, but the immersion that Shiraishi proposes has a lot of power and the movie also has a lot to say about the compromises women make to move around sexist places like filmmaking.

 70) A Bread Factory Part One: For the Sake of Gold e A Bread Factory Part Two: Walk With Me a While (Patrick Wang)

 One of the more ambitious experiments on current American cinema.
 With an ample and very well imagined world and many ideas about art and community while mixing public life and a sense of constant performance.
 It is two individual 2 hour films in continuous dialogue with each other.

 Growing up as a series of negotiations in the middle of a harsh world.
 Hosada remains one of the masters of the contemporary animation and his combination of childhood imagination and pain is deeply felt.
 It would make for a strong double bill with Lvovsky’s film.

 Pasolini’s ghost paying a visit to Perrone’s Ituzaingó.
 A lovely delirium about filmmaking and being mediated by Perrone’s passion for the Italian filmmaker.